Skip to main content

 3 mentions Positive Neutral Negative

-• “Beautiful backrooms game - huge maps, some funny moments, one jumpscare so far (spoiler: it's near an arcade and is inconsequential), otherwise a pretty chill experience.”
+• “Beautiful Backrooms game - huge maps, some funny moments, one jumpscare so far (spoiler: it's near an arcade and it's inconsequential), otherwise a pretty chill experience.”

-• “I became very confused because there's a lot of tapes that you can't pick up and it had me questioning if the game was working correctly, but after playing more I find the troll tapes funny.”
+• “I became very confused because there are a lot of tapes that you can't pick up, which made me question if the game was working correctly, but after playing more I found the trolltapes funny.”

 • replayability